gisquick/gisquick-doc/user-manual/publishing.rst

 .. _preparing-project:

-EDIT - tato cast NEBUDE v teto kapitole Publishing
+EDIT Publishing
 -----------------
-EDIT ↓
-Firstly, click on ``Publish`` button which is situated next to the ``Upload`` button in the user's project page.
+EDIT - tato cast nebude v teto kapitalo Publishing, ale v Before publishing Firstly, click on ``Publish`` button which is situated next to the ``Upload`` button in the user's project page.
 It allows publishing a project directly from QGIS.
-In order to publish a project, the QGIS plugin needs to be installed and connected.
-The required plugin is available to download for 64-bit OS (Windows, Linux, Darwin).

 .. thumbnail:: ../img/publish-button/publish-button-1.png
    :width: 300px